 Top 10 litter items on beaches of Europe's regional seas

-The type of beach litter varies substantially across Europe - either when compared by regional sea or by country.
-Cigarette butts and filters dominate the litter loads on beaches of all regional seas except for the North-east Atlantic Ocean.
-Also abundant are polystyrene and plastic pieces (2.5-50.0 cm in size) and crisps packets/sweets wrappers.
-Browse the sheets below to learn of the typical litter affecting beaches of regional seas and countries.
+The type of beach litter varies substantially across regions and countries.
+However, cigarette butts and filters dominate on the beaches of all regional seas except the North-east Atlantic Ocean.
+Also widely abundant are polystyrene and plastic pieces (2.5-50.0 cm in size) and crisps packets/sweets wrappers.
+Browse the sheets below to learn about the typical litter affecting the beaches of regional seas and countries.

 Top 10 litter items by regional sea